ian512549/new-top-model/README.md

 <br>

+### 5. Third Normal Form Queries

-### 5. Update your Third Normal Form for the following request:
+ Update your Third Normal Form to reflect the following request, please do so by using queries to the database and _not mutating_ the original data:

 1. A new brand 'Atlantis Doromania' has hit the scene and wants to work with all models from London.